StephenOlateru/JobsityDEChallenge/README.md

 #### Weekly Average Reports
-To view the weekly average trip reports, follow the following steps:
+To view the weekly average trip reports, follow the steps below:
 1. From the command promt, change the directory to C:\trips (or the demo root where the trips folder was saved)
 2. Execute the data weekly average script (weekly_avg.py), by typing: python weekly_avg.py
 3. You will be prompted for the report type; type 1 to view the report by region or 2 to view the report by coordinates.